ucsb/campus-cloud-docs/docs/aws/guardrails.md

 ## Amazon Bedrock (Generative AI)

-**Amazon Bedrock is available only in us-east-1.**
+**Amazon Bedrock is available in us-east-1, us-west-2, and also us-east-2.**

-An SCP exception allows Bedrock API calls in us-east-1 even if us-west-2 is your primary region.
-Bedrock in other regions remains blocked.
+Bedrock works in both standard allowed regions (us-east-1 and us-west-2).
+An additional SCP exception allows Bedrock API calls in **us-east-2** (Ohio) for models that are not available in the standard regions.
+All other services remain blocked in us-east-2.

 ---